PilotenChris/Roll-Call/README.md

 **Project Details**

-In the project, we chose to use **tkinter** to create our GUI for the university portal, **bcrypt** to encrypt passwords and also be able to check if passwords are correct, **sqlite3** for our database, and **validator_collection** to be able to check for email and date.
+In the **project.py**, we chose to use **tkinter** to create our GUI for the university portal, **bcrypt** to encrypt passwords and also be able to check if passwords are correct, **sqlite3** for our database, and **validator_collection** to be able to check for email and date.
 The project.py contains the GUI, create and insert of the database, and all the pages of the GUI.
 We use the Person, Student, Teacher, and Admin class as well as Course and Grade class to show all the relevant information for the different user types.
 Due to the extensive time required for GUI development, we ended up only creating GUI and functionality for the Student account type.

 **Testing**

-**test_project** tests our validate_date function, validate_email, and validate_password functions, to ensure they work correctly.
+**test_project.py** tests our validate_date function, validate_email, and validate_password functions, to ensure they work correctly.
 If GUI development hadn’t taken so much time, we would have added more functions that would have been needed in the project.

 **Database**

 **roll_call.db:** Our database uses **SQLite** and is built up by 11 tables.
 - **Account** table has an AccountId and AccountType, this is meant to link the user to a Student, Teacher, or Admin account.
-- **User** table has an Id, Name, Birth, Email, UniEmail, Password and the link to AccountId.
+- **User** table has an Id, FirstName, Surname, Birth, Email, UniEmail, Password and the link to AccountId.
 - **Degrees** table is to link the tables **DegreeBase** (like Bachelor, Master, etc.), **DegreeBaseName** (like of “Science”, etc.), **DegreeType** (like Zoology, Entomology, etc.), so that **Degrees** table becomes a list of degrees like this (“Bachelor” of “Science” “Zoology”).
 - **Degree** table is connecting the user table with the **Degrees** table, to show which degree the user is taking by all the ids from **Degrees** and **User** table.
 - **Course** table is for all the courses for the university, and has CourseId, CourseName, PassingGrade and Active (to show if the course is active or not).